revgrid/revgrid/etc/revgrid.api.md

     invalidateHorizontalViewLayoutEventer: ColumnsManager.InvalidateHorizontalViewLayoutEventer;
     // (undocumented)
     isColumnFixed(activeColumnIndex: number): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    //
     // @internal
     loadAllColumnSettings(settings: BCS): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    //
     // @internal
     mergeAllColumnSettings(settings: Partial<ColumnSettings>[] | Record<string, Partial<ColumnSettings>>, settingState?: boolean): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-    //
     // @internal (undocumented)
     mergeFieldColumnSettings(fieldIndex: number, settings: Partial<BCS>): boolean;
     // (undocumented)